 - Task Assignment: Tasks can be assigned to multiple team members.

-- Attachments: You can attach files, images, and links to cards, centralizing all relevant information.
+- Attachments: You can attach files, images, and links to cards to centralize all relevant information.

-- Labels: allows you to add color-coded labels to cards for better organization and categorization, quickly identifying the type or status of tasks.
+- Labels: add color-coded labels to cards for better organization and categorization, enabling quick identification of task types or statuses.

 - Due Dates: You can set due dates on cards to manage deadlines.

-- Comments and Collaboration: Team members can add comments to cards for discussions, feedback, or updates, promoting communication and collaboration.
+- Comments and Collaboration: Team members can add comments to cards to discuss, provide feedback, or share updates, promoting communication and collaboration.

 - Power-Ups and Integrations: Trello offers Power-Ups and integrations with other apps and tools, such as Google Drive, Slack, and Jira.